JakeC007/JakeC007.github.io/_posts/2023-03-8-openai-CLI-tip.md

 If you are getting an error message in your terminal that says *openai: command not found* AND you have confirmed that

 - you are in the correct venv (if applicable)
-- openai is installed via pip3 `show openai`
+- openai is installed via `pip3 show openai`

 Then the following fix may work for you:

 1. Find where the openai program is stored
    1. It is likely `~.\local\bin`
    2. If it isn't there try triggering a delete in pip via `pip uninstall openai`
       1. Before you delete it will list all of the locations that openai exists.
-This is how you can find where the openai program exists outside of the scripts/utils folder in `~/.../Python3.X/.../openai`
+This is how you can quickly find where the openai program exists outside of the scripts/utils folder in `~/.../Python3.X/.../openai`
 2. Try `~/.local/bin/openai`
-3. If it works create an alias in the terminal `alias openai=~/.local/bin/openai`
+3. If it works, create an alias in the terminal `alias openai=~/.local/bin/openai`
-4. If that works save the alias to your shell config file see section "The Fix" for how to do that
+4. If that works, save the alias to your shell config file see section "The Fix" for how to do that